Permitted Easement definition

 • Easements has the meaning set forth in Section 2.1.3.

-• Parcel 2 COMMON AREA APPURTENANT TO EACH COMMERCIAL UNIT APPURTENANT TO EACH COMMERCIAL UNIT, AN UNDIVIDED 1/185th FEE SIMPLE INTEREST IN AND TO THE PHASE ONE PROPERTY LESS AND EXCEPT THE UNITS SHOWN ON THE PHASE ONE PLAN, ALSO DESCRIBED AS THE PORTION OF THE “COMMON AREA” (AS THAT TERM IS DEFINED IN THE DECLARATION) LOCATED WITHIN THE PHASE ONE PROPERTY; TOGETHER WITH PARCEL 3: NONEXCLUSIVE EASEMENTS NONEXCLUSIVE EASEMENTS ON, OVER, ACROSS AND THROUGH THE COMMON AREA FOR ACCESS, INGRESS, EGRESS, ENJOYMENT, DRAINAGE, ENCROACHMENT, SUPPORT, MAINTENANCE, INSPECTION, REPAIR AND FOR OTHER PURPOSES, AS MAY BE SHOWN ON THE PHASE ONE PLAN, AND AS DESCRIBED IN THE DECLARATION PARCEL D (COMPRISING XXXXXX 0, XXXXXX 0, XXXXXX 3, AND PARCEL 4 BELOW) PARCEL 1; COMMERCIAL UNIT C4, AS SHOWN AND DESCRIBED IN (A) THE CONDOMINIUM PLAN RECORDED ON SEPTEMBER 20, 2001 IN BOOK 2 OF CONDOMINIUM PLANS AT PAGE 36, IN THE OFFICIAL RECORDS OF MONO COUNTY, CALIFORNIA (THE “OFFICIAL RECORDS), AS AMENDED BY CORRECTION TO RECORDING REFERENCES RECORDED ON NOVEMBER 20, 2001 AS DOCUMENT NO. 2001008410 IN THE OFFICIAL RECORDS AND AMENDMENT TO CONDOMINIUM PLAN RECORDED IN BOOK 2 PAGES 39 THROUGH 39M OF CONDOMINIUM PLANS IN THE OFFICIAL RECORDS (COLLECTIVELY, THE “PHASE ONE PLAN”) AND (B) THE DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS FOR THE VILLAGE AT MAMMOTH PHASE I (WHITE MOUNTAIN LODGE AND LINCOLN HOUSE) RECORDED AS DOCUMENT NO. 2001006657, IN THE OFFICIAL RECORDS AS AMENDED BY FIRST AMENDMENT RECORDED AS DOCUMENT NO. 2001008411 IN THE OFFICIAL RECORDS AND SECOND AMENDMENT RECORDED AS DOCUMENT NO. 2003001363 IN THE OFFICIAL RECORDS (COLLECTIVELY, THE “DECLARATION”) SAID UNIT BEING SITUATED WITHIN THAT PORTION OF THE CONDOMINIUM AIR SPACE ENVELOPE DESCRIBED BY THE PHASE ONE PLAN (THE “PHASE ONE PROPERTY”) AND LOCATED ON A PORTION OF LOT 1 OF TRACT 36-193a, PER MAP RECORDED IN BOOK 10, OF TRACT MAPS, AT PAGE 60, IN THE OFFICIAL RECORDS OF MONO COUNTY, CALIFORNIA; TOGETHER WITH
+• Parcel 2 COMMON AREA APPURTENANT TO EACH COMMERCIAL UNIT APPURTENANT TO EACH COMMERCIAL UNIT, AN UNDIVIDED 1/185th FEE SIMPLE INTEREST IN AND TO THE PHASE ONE PROPERTY LESS AND EXCEPT THE UNITS SHOWN ON THE PHASE ONE PLAN, ALSO DESCRIBED AS THE PORTION OF THE “COMMON AREA” (AS THAT TERM IS DEFINED IN THE DECLARATION) LOCATED WITHIN THE PHASE ONE PROPERTY; TOGETHER WITH PARCEL 3: EXCLUSIVE USE COMMON AREAS AN EXCLUSIVE RIGHT FOR USE, POSSESSION AND ENJOYMENT APPURTENANT TO COMMERCIAL UNIT C4, FOR USE FOR BALCONY OR PATIO PURPOSES OVER PORTIONS OF THE COMMON AREA, DEPICTED AND ASSIGNED ON THE PHASE ONE PLAN AS “B-C4”.
+TOGETHER WITH PARCEL 4: NONEXCLUSIVE EASEMENTS NONEXCLUSIVE EASEMENTS ON, OVER, ACROSS AND THROUGH THE COMMON AREA FOR ACCESS, INGRESS, EGRESS, ENJOYMENT, DRAINAGE, ENCROACHMENT, SUPPORT, MAINTENANCE, INSPECTION, REPAIR AND FOR OTHER PURPOSES, AS MAY BE SHOWN ON THE PHASE ONE PLAN, AND AS DESCRIBED IN THE DECLARATION PARCEL E (COMPRISING XXXXXX 0, XXXXXX 0, XXXXXX 3, AND PARCEL 4 BELOW) PARCEL 1 COMMERCIAL UNIT C5, AS SHOWN AND DESCRIBED IN (A) THE CONDOMINIUM PLAN RECORDED ON SEPTEMBER 20, 2001 IN BOOK 2 OF CONDOMINIUM PLANS AT PAGE 36, IN THE OFFICIAL RECORDS OF MONO COUNTY, CALIFORNIA (THE “OFFICIAL RECORDS), AS AMENDED BY CORRECTION TO RECORDING REFERENCES RECORDED ON NOVEMBER 20, 2001 AS DOCUMENT NO. 2001008410 IN THE OFFICIAL RECORDS AND AMENDMENT TO CONDOMINIUM PLAN RECORDED IN BOOK 2 PAGES 39 THROUGH 39M OF CONDOMINIUM PLANS IN THE OFFICIAL RECORDS (COLLECTIVELY, THE “PHASE ONE PLAN”) AND (B) THE DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS FOR THE VILLAGE AT MAMMOTH PHASE I (WHITE MOUNTAIN LODGE AND LINCOLN HOUSE) RECORDED AS DOCUMENT NO. 2001006657, IN THE OFFICIAL RECORDS AS AMENDED BY FIRST AMENDMENT RECORDED AS DOCUMENT NO. 2001008411 IN THE OFFICIAL RECORDS AND SECOND AMENDMENT RECORDED AS DOCUMENT NO. 2003001363 IN THE OFFICIAL RECORDS (COLLECTIVELY, THE “DECLARATION”) SAID UNIT BEING SITUATED WITHIN THAT PORTION OF THE CONDOMINIUM AIR SPACE ENVELOPE DESCRIBED BY THE PHASE ONE PLAN (THE “PHASE ONE PROPERTY”) AND LOCATED ON A PORTION OF LOT 1 OF TRACT 36-193a, PER MAP RECORDED IN BOOK 10, OF TRACT MAPS, AT PAGE 60, IN THE OFFICIAL RECORDS OF MONO COUNTY, CALIFORNIA; TOGETHER WITH

-• Recorded Leasehold Interest means a Leasehold Property with respect to which a Record Document has been recorded in all places necessary or desirable, in Collateral Agent’s reasonable judgment, to give constructive notice of such Leasehold Property to third-party purchasers and encumbrancers of the affected real property.
+• Recorded Leasehold Interest means a Leasehold Property with respect to which a Record Document has been recorded in all places necessary or desirable, in Administrative Agent's reasonable judgment, to give constructive notice of such Leasehold Property to third-party purchasers and encumbrancers of the affected real property.

 • Permitted Real Property Encumbrances means (i) those liens, encumbrances and other matters affecting title to any Mortgaged Property listed in the applicable title policy in respect thereof (or any update thereto) and found, on the date of delivery of such title policy to the Administrative Agent in accordance with the terms hereof, reasonably acceptable by the Administrative Agent, (ii) as to any particular real property at any time, such easements, encroachments, covenants, restrictions, rights of way, minor defects, irregularities or encumbrances on title which do not, in the reasonable opinion of the Administrative Agent, materially impair such real property for the purpose for which it is held by the mortgagor or owner, as the case may be, thereof, or the Lien held by the Administrative Agent, (iii) municipal and zoning laws, regulations, codes and ordinances, which are not violated in any material respect by the existing improvements and the present use made by the mortgagor or owner, as the case may be, of such real property, (iv) general real estate taxes and assessments not yet delinquent, and (v) such other items as the Administrative Agent may consent to.